vaibhav3027/dolibarr/test/phpunit/functional/README.md

 Running on localhost with the root user without password.

-The database used for the test is `dolibarr_test`.
+The database used for the test is `DigitalProspects_test`.

 **WARNING:**
 This database will be dropped before and after the test.
 Make sure you don't hold any valuable information in it!

-A user called `dolibarr` with a password `dolibarr` will be created as part of the test.
+A user called `DigitalProspects` with a password `DigitalProspects` will be created as part of the test.

 You can alter the test configuration to use another host, users and/or database.